lhtin/You-Dont-Know-JS/scope & closures/ch5.md

 **Closure is when a function can remember and access its lexical scope even when it's invoked outside its lexical scope.**

 Closures can trip us up, for instance with loops, if we're not careful to recognize them and how they work.
-But they are also an immensely powerful tool, enabling patterns like *modules* in their various forms.
+But they are also an __immensely__(very) powerful tool, enabling patterns like *modules* in their various forms.

 Modules require two key characteristics: 1) an outer wrapping function being invoked, to create the enclosing scope 2) the return value of the wrapping function must include reference to at least one inner function that then has closure over the private inner scope of the wrapper.